david618/rtsink/README.md

-# Project Name
+# rtsink

-Test sinks for real time Mesos/Marathon apps.
+Test sinks for real time DCOS/Mesos/Marathon apps.

 ## Installation

-Created the projects in NetBeans 8.1.
-You should be able to open and build easily from here.
+Java project.
+Orginally created in NetBeans 8.1.
+Also imported and built in IntelliJ.

 Tested with maven 3.3.9
 $ mvn install